 I would go to bed hungry.
 I would salivate as I walked past food joints.

-I was cold, always good.
-For once in my life, I would need more blankets than my girlfriend.
+I was cold.
+For the first time in our relationship, I needed more blankets than my girlfriend.

-I had no energy, I literally couldn't do any more than 2 back to back coaching sessions without a break.
+I had no energy.
+I literally couldn't do any more than two back-to-back coaching sessions without a break.

 Towards the end of the cut, I was consuming the equivalent of 12 cups of coffee a day.
 All in the name of 'hanging on'.

 Oh, and my sleep was appalling.
-Sure the caffeine wasn't helping, but the lack of nourishment, the inability for my body to warm itself (I was always waking up in the night cold) and the aching joints as a result of the heavy workouts and work recovery was taking its toll.
+Sure the caffeine wasn't helping, but neither was the lack of nourishment, the inability of my body to warm itself (always waking up cold during the night) and the aching joints as a result of the heavy workouts and work recovery was all taking a toll.

 Finally, sex was a non-event.
 If you want to experience life as an asexual being, diet for a bodybuilding comp!

 I used to joke—even if I had the ability to 'get things going,' I wouldn't have the energy to do anything with it.

 Despite all this, I knew there was an end to the journey.
 After the competitions were over I would be back eating, sleeping and training 'normally' and everything would be better.

 For me, the problem wasn't too much training.
 The body can handle all sorts of physical stressors.